Among Indonesia’s most promising sectors, hospitality market in Semarang is one of the shining stars in its booming economy.

 How about the hospitality industry in Bali?
 Get to know more from our previous articles Detailed Guide to Opening and Running a Villa in Bali and Simple Guide to Opening a Restaurant in Bali.

-Hospitality and Tourism in Indonesia
+Tourism and Hospitality Industry in Indonesia

 With one of the largest investments in tourism including hotels and restaurants, Indonesia experienced a tremendous economic growth in 2013.